-SLM: You and team Rich Roll – aka Team Finding Ultra – finished the 2017 ÖTILLÖ Swimrun World Championship with a time of 10:44:46.
+SLM: Chris Hauth in team with Rich Roll – aka Team Finding Ultra – finished the 2017 ÖTILLÖ Swimrun World Championship with a time of 10:44:46.
 The day after, you and Rich recorded a podcast, a candid summary of a monumental event that had just happened.
 Now, six months later, can you share your introspection of the race?

 CH: It was truly a special day because it opened my eyes and perspective to this beautiful sport that was created in a beautiful location.
 To this day I know that the raw beauty of those islands and the conditions we had that day will most likely never be matched in future events I do.